Detours for Navigating Instructional Videos: Approach

 \subsection{Detour dataset generation}

 Our goal is to learn retrieval and localization functions to find the correct detour segment given a source video and a query, for which we require a training dataset with tuples of the form $(V_s, t_s, \mathcal{Q}, V_d, T_d)$.
 The detour queries can focus on any aspect of the demonstration of the recipe: ingredients (e.g., \emph{``can I add eggs here?''}), tools, (e.g., \emph{``how to do this without an blender''}) or steps (e.g., \emph{``how do I serve this on a plate?''}).
 Existing procedural video datasets only offer a subset of the required information~\cite{howto100m,crosstask,coin,htstep-neurips2023}: they provide narrations or keystep labels, but are missing interrelations between different procedural demonstrations and thus cannot be used for detours training directly.
 Moreover, collecting detour annotations at a large-scale may be impractical due to the amount of time required for annotators to watch and parse long detour videos.

 To address this, we propose an approach to automatically create a training dataset $\mathcal{D}_{D}^{tr}$ for our task using how-to video narrations and language models.
 Subsequently, for rigorous testing, we also manually collect ground truth test data $\mathcal{D}_{D}^{te}$ from human annotators.
-Each of the dataset generation processes is detailed below.

 \textbf{Weakly-supervised training set $\mathcal{D}_{D}^{tr}$.} We start with a dataset of unlabeled instructional videos: $\mathcal{D} = \{(V_i, N_i)\}_{i=1}^{|\mathcal{D}|}$ containing \emph{narrations} $N_i$ in addition to the videos $V_i$.
-A narration is the spoken component of the how-to video, where the expert describes their actions (``now we mix for 3 minutes") and gives other color commentary (``oh it looks great!").
-We concentrate on the broad domain of cooking due to its prominence in current instructional video datasets ($\sim$370K videos in HowTo100M~\cite{howto100m}), well-structured recipes, and strong interconnection between different instances.
+A narration is the spoken component of the how-to video, where the expert describes their actions (``now we mix for 3 minutes") and gives other commentary (``oh it looks great!").
+We concentrate on the broad domain of cooking due to its prominence in instructional video datasets ($\sim$370K videos in HowTo100M~\cite{howto100m}), well-structured recipes, and strong interconnection between different instances.